San Francisco nearing vote to drastically cut refinery pollution with new tech

-One refining company, PBF (PBF.N), warned that the cost would likely cause it to shut its facility.
+One refining company, PBF, warned that the cost would likely cause it to shut its facility.

 Air particulate matter has been linked to increased risk of cancer as well as heart, lung and nervous system damage.
 Residents of Richmond, California, have one of the highest asthma rates in the state, according to county data.